 - Your office to a temporary work location

-You cannot deduct miles that you travel between your home and your regular office.
+Note: You cannot deduct miles from home to your regular office.

 The standard mileage rate method may be right for you if: